An E.U. diplomat went to Moscow to build bridges. It didn’t go well.

 The trip, which was capped by Russia’s expulsion of three E.U. diplomats over their alleged participation in protests about Navalny, was so disastrous it appears to have prompted Borrell to rethink his stance on sanctioning Russia for the activist’s poisoning and imprisonment.
 Asked at Friday’s news conference about the prospect of punitive E.U. measures, he said no. On Tuesday, there was a shift: He said he would propose measures that “could include sanctions.”

-“Containment efforts should include combining robust action against disinfo, cyberattacks and other possible hybrid challenges,” he said.
+“Containment efforts should include combining robust action against disinformation, cyberattacks and other possible hybrid challenges,” he said.

-But if Borrell feels newly skeptical about relations with Russia, he still repeatedly stumbled Tuesday over the pronunciation of Navalny’s name, referring to the him as Nalvany.
+But if Borrell feels newly skeptical about relations with Russia, he still repeatedly stumbled Tuesday over the pronunciation of Navalny’s name, referring to the him as “Nalvany.”

 Lavrov kept up his defiance this week, asking reporters Monday: “Who is drifting away from whom?
 After all, could it be that the E.U. itself is moving farther away from Russia, the Russian language and culture?”